byoso/django-quickstarter/README.md

 - then:
 ```
 adduser <username>
-# then fill the answered field
+# then fill the answered fields
 usermod -aG docker <username>
 usermod -aG sudo <username>
 cp -r /root/.ssh /home/<username>/.ssh
 cd /home/<username>
 chown -R <username>:<username> .
+exit
 ```
 Now you should be able to connect with: `ssh <username>@IP_OF_THE_DROPLET`, do it.